 The context of the appearance of a word in a sentence is used here.
-To grab structured data out of a text, NER systems have a lot of uses.
+To grab structured data out of the text, NER systems have a lot of uses.

 Example of NLP in Python

 Most companies are now willing to process unstructured data for the growth of their business.
-NLP has a wide range of uses, and of the most common use cases is Text Classification.
+As a result, NLP has a wide range of uses, and of the most common use cases is Text Classification.

 The classification of text into different categories automatically is known as text classification.
-The detection of spam or ham in an email, the categorization of news articles, are some of the common examples of text classification.
+The detection of spam or ham in an email and the categorization of news articles are common examples of text classification.
 The data used for this purpose need to be labeled.

-The few steps in a text-classification pipeline which needs to be followed are –
+The few steps in a text-classification pipeline that needs to be followed are –

-- The loading and the pre-processing of the data is the first step, and then it would be split into train, and validation set.
+- The loading and the pre-processing of the data is the first step, and then it would be split into a train and validation set.

-- The Feature Engineering step involves extracting the useful features or creating additional meaningful features which would help in developing a better predictive model.
+- The Feature Engineering step involves extracting the useful features or creating additional meaningful features to develop a better predictive model.

 - To build the model, the labeled dataset is used to train the model.

-Pandas, Scikit-learn, XGBoost, TextBlog, Keras are few of the necessary libraries we need to install.
+Pandas, Scikit-learn, XGBoost, TextBlog, Keras, are a few of the necessary libraries we need to install.
 Then we would import the libraries for dataset preparation, feature engineering, etc.

-The data is huge with almost 3.6 million reviews could be downloaded from here.
+The data is huge, with almost 3.6 million reviews that could be downloaded from here.
 A fraction of the data is used.
 It is download and read into a Pandas data frame.

 Feature engineering is performed using the below different methods.

-1. Count Vectors – The representation of a document, a term, and its frequency from a corpus is achieved by the count vectors.
+1. Count Vectors – The count vectors achieve the representation of a document, a term, and its frequency from a corpus.

-3. Word Embedding – The representation of documents and words in the form of a dense vector are known as word embedding.
-There are pre-trained embedding such as Glove, Word2Vec which could be used or it could be trained as well.
+3. Word Embedding – The representation of documents and words in the form of a dense vector is known as word embedding.
+There are pre-trained embedding such as Glove, Word2Vec which could be used, or it could be trained as well.

-4. Topic models– It is the group of words from a document which carries the most information.
+4. Topic models– The group of words from a document carries the most information.
 The Latent Dirichlet Allocation is used here for topic modeling.

 5. Naïve Bayes – It is based on Bayes Theorem, and the algorithm believes that there is no relationship among the features in a dataset.